jkingportfolio/CI_PP4_Pic_Pals/README.md

 30. As the site owner, I would want the site to be fully responsive so that users can use it across multiple devices and create a good user experience.
 31. As the site owner, I would want to use the app search function so that I can search for particular users by their user name.
 32. As the site owner, I would want 404 and 500 error pages so that users do not have to use the back navigation button if an error occurs.
+33. As the site owner, I would want control the file types that a user can use when uploading images to the site so that non-image file type cannot be uploaded as this would result in showing broken images resulting in a poor user experience and also potential security concerns.